R Projects & Tips

 - Read the ggplot Cookbook for a very detailed and useful guide for plotting with ggplot.

 - Keep your data tidy.
 I whole-heartedly subscribe to Hadley Wickham's guidelines for working with tidy data.

-- Use the tidyr and dplyr packages to manipulate datasets and keep them tidy.
-The two together provide extremely useful and intuitive functions that are easy to use and remarkably powerful.
+- Use the tidyr and dplyr packages to manipulate data in R and keep your data tidy.

 - Use the data.table package for faster manipulation with larger datasets.
-It is less user-friendly than dplyr, but wicked fast.
+It is less user-friendly than dplyr, but remarkably fast.